surniaulula/wpsso-google-merchant-feed/readme.txt

 **Complete WooCommerce Support:**

 WooCommerce simple products, product variations, product attributes, product meta data, and custom fields are all fully supported.

-> **Looking to fix the Google Merchant "*Price Mismatched value*" error for WooCommerce product variations?**
->
-> The WPSSO Core plugin fixes the "*Price Mismatched value*" error and all other Google Search, Google Rich Results, and Google Merchant errors for WooCommerce products.

 <!-- /about -->